bhnord/activities/events.md

 HERE FOR A GOOD TIME AND A LONG TIME ‼️

-### Rozzie Winter Farmers Mkt

-Roslindale Village Main Street is thrilled to announce the return of its Winter Farmers Market for another season!
+### Friday Night Trivia

+Join us for seven rounds of general knowledge trivia, every Friday at 7 pm!

 ### 13 Places to Watch the Sunset

 Savor the transition of summer into fall by sitting outside and watching the sun set over the city.

-### Live Music @ Remnant Satellite

-Catch some tunes, vibes, and drinks with us!

-### Friday Night Trivia

-Join us for seven rounds of general knowledge trivia, every Friday at 7 pm!

 ### 10+ Free Wkly Wine Tastings

 If you’ve ever wanted to learn more about wine, this is the list for you!

+### Trivia @ Noir Bar

+Noir Bar Sunday Night FREE Trivia – Starting January 12th, 2025!

 ### Boston Chili Takedown

 Want to come and eat all the finest chili from Boston’s best cooks!

-### Trivia @ Noir Bar

-Noir Bar Sunday Night FREE Trivia – Starting January 12th, 2025!
+### Latin Fusion Class

+Immerse yourself in a one-hour fitness journey through the infectious beats of Latin American electronic dance music with heart-pumping full-body HIIT segments consisting of agility, functional, and cardio exercises designed to push your limits and elevate your fitness game, coupled with active recovery periods of Latin dancing and ending with a 20 minute pilates-inspired core segment.

 ### Poetry Open Mic Night

 Join us for a fun evening of open mic poetry!

-### Latin Fusion Class

-Immerse yourself in a one-hour fitness journey through the infectious beats of Latin American electronic dance music with heart-pumping full-body HIIT segments consisting of agility, functional, and cardio exercises designed to push your limits and elevate your fitness game, coupled with active recovery periods of Latin dancing and ending with a 20 minute pilates-inspired core segment.

 ### Live Irish Music Seisiúns